 Did you know?
 The largest recorded hailstone in U.S. history fell on July 23, 2010, in Vivian, South Dakota, measuring 8 inches in diameter and weighing a whopping 1.94 pounds.
 The prized, jagged stone is now on ice at the National Center of Atmospheric Research in Boulder, Colorado.

-Fingers-crossed that a storm packing two-pound hailstones doesn't roll through Missouri any time soon, let's look at how to best prepare for a typical Midwest storm.
+Now, let's look at how to best prepare for a typical Midwest storm.

 1. Reinforce your garage door.

 When winds are strong enough, they can completely blow off even the most sturdy garage door and consequently damage the contents inside your garage.
 Take time every year or two to have your garage door professionally inspected before storm season's arrival, that way you know for sure it has the ability to withstand strong winds.
 For DIY tips on how to reinforce your garage door, check out this how-to video from Today's Homeowner.